 7. Have a 1-year goal to not be a boring person

-• Gain new experiences that will make you even more interesting.
+• Experience new things, making you even more captivating.

 8. Accomplish something uncommon or unordinary

-By taking on a unique challenge, you’ll not only become more interesting but also gain more confidence, increase problem-solving skills, and open yourself up to new experiences.
+By tackling a unique challenge, you become more interesting, gain confidence, enhance problem-solving skills, and open up to new experiences.

 9. Read, listen to podcasts, take courses.
 Always learn